opral/monorepo/rfcs/001-core-architecture.md

 #### Observations

-- Dev tools beyond SDKs are required to make localization effortless.
+- Dev tools beyond i18n libraries are required to make localization effortless.
 - A CLI enables developers to build custom CI/CD pipelines.
 - Platform-specific tooling like GitHub actions can be built on top of dev tools (the CLI).
 - An [IDE extension](https://marketplace.visualstudio.com/items?itemName=inlang.vs-code-extension) speeds up development.